jhuckaby/performa/README.md

 Performa Satellite is our headless companion product, which silently collects metrics on your servers and sends them to the Performa master server.
 It has no dependencies and ships as a precompiled binary (for Linux and macOS), so it will be compatible with a wide range of systems.
 It does not run as a daemon, but instead launches via [cron](https://en.wikipedia.org/wiki/Cron) every minute, then exits.
 It uses about 25 MB of RAM while it is active (usually only a few seconds per minute).

-For more information about Performa Satellite, including installation and configuration instructions, please see the [Performa Satellite Github Repo](https://github.com/jhuckaby/performa-satellite).
+For more information about Performa Satellite, including installation and configuration instructions, please see the [Performa Satellite GitHub Repo](https://github.com/jhuckaby/performa-satellite).

 # Components